AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 3. Leave other settings as default and click **OK** to create the instance.
 The creation process typically takes up to 5 minutes.
 4. Once the instance status shows as **Running**, click **Open** in the **Actions** column to access the online Notebook interface provided by DSW.

-> ⚠️ **Important Note**: Charges will apply based on the runtime of the instance.
+> ⚠️ **Important Note**: You'll be charged based on how long the instance runs.
 Be sure to stop the instance when not in use to avoid unnecessary costs.
 >
 > 🔒 **How to Avoid Charges After Free Trial**
 >
 > The free trial quota automatically covers DSW instance costs.
-However, once the quota is exhausted or expires, you must manually stop or delete the instance to prevent pay-as-you-go charges.
+However, once your quota runs out or expires, you'll need to manually stop or delete the instance to avoid pay-as-you-go charges.
 >
-> **Stop**: Halts billing for compute resources (CPU/GPU) while preserving storage.
+> **Stop**: Stops billing for compute resources (CPU/GPU) while preserving storage.
 >
-> **Delete**: Fully releases all resources and stops all billing (including potential storage fees).
+> **Delete**: Releases all resources and stops all charges (including storage).